 By providing new products and services to customers, these partnerships are catalysing the growth of the industry and increasing financial inclusion.
-Almost a billion people use mobile money to transact over \$1.3 billion daily.5

-While this growth over the last 10 years has created a significant economic and social impact on the lives of those living in poverty, the nature of financial fraud continues to evolve.
+In 2019, the number of registered mobile money accounts surpassed one billion with close to \$2 billion in daily transactions.5 While this growth has created a significant economic and social impact on the lives of those living in poverty, the nature of financial fraud continues to evolve.
 Those with malign intentions have targeted mobile money providers and customers to steal personal information and money.
 As well as the financial loss and emotional stress caused to affected customers, providers also risk reputational damage.
 An understanding of the most common and impactful frauds within mobile money-and the best practices required to mitigate these-play a key role in continuing to provide safe and reliable services for the future.